TDEE Calculator

 What is TDEE?

-TDEE is made up of three main components:
+TDEE is made up of three main components: basal metabolic rate (BMR), activity level, and thermic effect of food (TEF).

-Basal metabolic rate (BMR): BMR is the amount of energy your body needs at rest to maintain vital functions like breathing, blood circulation, and cellular activity.
-Based on factors such as age, sex, and body composition (i.e. height, weight), BMR accounts for approximately 60%–75% of your TDEE. *Note: While often used interchangeably with resting energy expenditure (REE), BMR is a more accurate measurement of metabolism, primarily determined by your fat-free mass (e.g. muscle, bone).
+*Note: While often used interchangeably with resting energy expenditure (REE), BMR is a more accurate measurement of metabolism, primarily determined by your fat-free mass (e.g. muscle, bone).

-Activity level: One of the most variable components of TDEE, activity level refers to all the energy you burn through movement, whether that’s structured exercise, walking the dog, or doing household chores.
-The more active you are, the more energy your body burns, and the higher your TDEE will likely be.
-Your activity level can be divided into two components:
+2. Activity level: Activity level refers to all the energy you burn through movement, whether that’s structured exercise or daily activities (e.g. walking the dog).
+The more active you are, the higher your TDEE will likely be.

-• Non-exercise activity thermogenesis (NEAT): This is the amount of energy expended during non-exercise activities, such as walking, typing, or fidgeting — think: the physical activity of daily life.
-NEAT can account for 15%–30%+ of TDEE and, like EAT, is highly variable among individuals based on lifestyle and occupation.
+• Non-exercise activity thermogenesis (NEAT): This is the amount of energy used during non-exercise activities, such as walking, typing, or fidgeting.
+Think: the physical activity of daily life.

 a chart showing TDEE breakdown